jsphdms/R_web_APIs/README.md

 First focus on submitting a minimal GET request that results in a 200 (successful) status code in your response.

 ### Step 4d - Build gradually
-Once you have a 200 status code gradually build up the complexity until you have what you need.
-Check if you're getting real data as you go.
+Once you have a 200 status code gradually build up the complexity of your script until you have what you need.
+For example some APIs have caps on how much data they will return.
+You may need to write a loop and aggregate the responses.
+Keep checking the data as you go.
 Don't infer success from the absence of an error message.

 ### Step 4e - Tidy and analyse
 Congratulations!
 You have completed the **import** part of this process: